The Internet Discovered That Saoirse Ronan Looks Identical to Young Meryl Streep

 Saoirse Ronan and Meryl Streep might be going head to head at the Oscars this year, but in a previous life, they might’ve been closer than close.
-One Twitter user discovered that the 23-year-old “Lady Bird” star and her 68-year-old opponent are near-identical doppelgängers—if we went back in time 40-something years.
+One Twitter user discovered that the 23-year-old “Lady Bird” star and her 68-year-old opponent are near doppelgängers—if we went back in time 40-something years.

 Twitter user Caroline Framke caught the internet’s attention when she posted a side-by-side photo of Ronan and a young, circa-1979 Streep.
-The women look uncannily similar, with sharp cheekbones, stick-straight blonde hair, pursed lips, and a HBIC gaze that could kill.
+The women look uncannily similar, with sharp cheekbones, stick-straight blonde hair, pursed lips, and an HBIC gaze that could kill.
 Noticing the similarity, Framke petitioned for Ronan to play Streep in a biopic—something we second.
 “Can’t wait for Saoirse Ronan to break Meryl Streep’s Oscar nom record by starring in a Meryl Streep biopic,” she tweeted.

 MORE: The Internet Is Convinced That Young Natalie Portman Is Millie Bobby Brown’s Doppelgänger

-The Streep pictur Framke included was from the actress’s 1979 film, “Manhattan,” when she was around 30 years old—seven years older than Ronan is now.
-After Framke’s tweet went viral, several users echoed the similarity in her mentions, while others argued that only Streep can play Streep.
+The Streep picture Framke included was from the actress’s 1979 film “Manhattan,” when she was around 30 years old—seven years older than Ronan is now.
+After Framke’s tweet went viral, several users cosigned on the resemblance, while others argued that only Streep can play Streep.
 (Fair enough.)

 MORE: This Kylie Jenner Doppelgänger Will Fool Even the Biggest ‘KUWTK’ Fans